digital-york/orchid-unclaimed/README.md

 ## Pre-requisites

-* gems: nokogiri, csv, json, faraday (run gem install for each)
+* gems: nokogiri, json, faraday (run gem install for each)
 * An ORCID report from PURE - the Research Support Team will provide this.
 * The report MUST have Department in column 1 and ORCID in column 3.
 Nothing else matters.